francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 [SNIP]
 ```

-- 4.4) **Forge an S4U TGS using the Delegator Server AES Kerberos Key for the CIFS Service Delegation and Leverage it to Request and Obtain a TGS for the HTTP Service**
+### Forge an S4U TGS using the Delegator Server AES Kerberos Key for the CIFS Service Delegation and Leverage it to Request and Obtain a TGS for the HTTP Service

 ![](./assets/badges/studvm-studentuser1.svg){.left}